monzir3bdo/task_manager_app/README.md

 ### For Developers

 1. Clone the repository.
-2. Run `dart pub get` to install dependencies.
+2. Run `flutter pub get` to install dependencies.
 3. Run `dart run build_runner build` to generate necessary files.
 ### For Normal Users